Refractive Lens Exchange (RLE)

 Postoperative effects and recovery after refractive lens exchange surgery

 The operated eye is covered with an ointment bandage.
-After a certain monitoring phase, the patient can be driven home and once back home must rest.
-Indeed, they cannot obviously drive by themselves, that's why the patient has to bring an accompanying person.
-The day after the procedure, the ointment bandage will be removed to examine the eye.
+48 hours after the procedure, the ointment bandage will be removed to examine the eye (a second examination is done 6 months after the procedure).
 The patient must take the medication as prescribed by the doctor.
 Besides, the first days after the RLE, the patient will observe a noticeable improvement in their visual acuity.
 But first, visual acuity is reduced for a short time by the eye's irritated state, so it takes a little longer to reach the final visual acuity.

 Result and outcome after refractive lens exchange surgery